telefonicaid/fiware-orion/test/acceptance/README.md

     "port": "" # Port where MongoDB is listening
   },
   "deploy_data": {
-    "host": "", #Host where the context broker is deployed "ssh_port": "", #Ssh port of the host where the CB is deployed (if localhost or 127.0.0.1 is set in host, this is not used)
+    "host": "", # Host where the context broker is deployed "ssh_port": "", # Ssh port of the host where the CB is deployed (if localhost or 127.0.0.1 is set in host, this is not used)
-    "user": "", #Ssh user of the host where the CB is deployed (if localhost or 127.0.0.1 is set in host, this is not used) "password": "" #Ssh password of the host where the CB is deployed (if localhost or 127.0.0.1 is set in host, this is not used)
+    "user": "", # Ssh user of the host where the CB is deployed (if localhost or 127.0.0.1 is set in host, this is not used) "password": "" # Ssh password of the host where the CB is deployed (if localhost or 127.0.0.1 is set in host, this is not used)
-    "bin_path": "" #Path where the bin file of CB is located.
+    "bin_path": "" # Path where the bin file of CB is located.
-    "log_path": "", #PAth where the Context Broker log where be stored.
-If its empty, the path will be in /tmp/acceptance "pid_file": "" #Path where the Context Broker pid file where be stored.
+    "log_path": "", # Path where the Context Broker log where be stored.
+If its empty, the path will be in /tmp/acceptance "pid_file": "" # Path where the Context Broker pid file will be stored.
 If its empty, the path will be in /tmp/acceptance/contextBorker.pid
   }
 }
 ```